Camera Icon

 Rachael Phelps Fund, donations to Minnechaug Land Trust ($25,000 toward purchase of Rice Fruit Farm in Wilbraham) and to the Town of Southwick/Open Space Committee ($17,000 to support acquisition of mixed woodlands and wetlands near the Goose Pond Wildlife Area), includes press release, correspondence, report of the Phelps Committee, clippings and background, 2003-2005

-Conway, Myles, Correspondence, misc., includes correspondence from Ben Breitung re. decline of Club membership and ideas, etc., 2004, 2007-2008
+Conway, Myles, Correspondence, misc., includes correspondence from Ben Breitung re. decline of club membership and ideas, etc., 2004, 2007-2008

 Box 5